 In addition, you may also have to spend time in reserving a room for training, stocking necessary supplies and arranging stuff you think you will need during the training sessions.
 Get all this done in advance so that training goes off as smoothly as possible.

 The actual training implementation can take a variety of forms.
 It may be classroom education, practice openings such as role-playing exercises, focus groups, case studies, or small group assignments, on-the-job skills-based training, or more.
 Define this in advance, when you are creating your learning objectives.

 Evaluating what you have achieved

 The training went well and congratulations on that.
 However, the real question is, was it effective enough?
-The last stage of the training program is to evaluate if your training program was a success or mere waste of time and efforts.
+The last stage of the training program is to evaluate if your training program was a success or a mere waste of time and effort.

 You can figure this out by observing the employees during the training or asking their opinions at the end.
 You can also consider conducting paper-based surveys if you want.

 In addition, define a series of key performance indicators for your training programs such as an average number of hours per student, average final score, completion rate, etc. reviewing these KPIs at regular intervals will give you adequate knowledge about your progress.
 After you have performed this evaluation, you may determine that the training was as effective as you hoped, or even more.
 If so, congratulations and well done.

 Training programs work best when divided into chunks.
 You individually can focus on each step without being stuck.
 Adopt a learning and development culture at your company to prompt all employees to seek personal and professional advancement.